costrouc/dftfit/docs/configuration.rst

 ``dftfit.db_actions``.
 Also you may use any available SQLite viewer such as the free `sqlitebrowser <http://sqlitebrowser.org/>`_.

- - ``spec.database`` controls the location that all information is written to
+ - ``spec.database.filename`` controls the sqlite filename that all information is written to
+ - ``spec.database.interval`` controls how dftfit batches writes of evaluation information.
+Each write takes around 1-20 ms depending on system.

 MD Calculator
 -------------